mcdonc/idracfanctl/README.rst

 My script to control fan speeds.
 Requires Python3.6+ and its stdlib as well as ``ipmitool``.

-Written in order to manage fan control manually due to my use of "unapproved" storage devices (in my case, a couple of Samsung EVO 850 SSDs) causing fans to spin up to 100% under Dell dynamic fan control.
-When the script is used, dynamic fan control is turned off, and it is only reenabled when the script cannot get temps under control itself.
+Written in order to manually manage fan control manually due to my use of "unapproved" storage devices (in my case, a couple of Samsung EVO 850 SSDs) which causes fans to spin up to 100% under Dell dynamic fan control.
+When the script is used, dynamic fan control is turned off, and it is only reenabled when the script cannot get temps under control itself or when it is exited.

 Must be run as root.